Otaka/LuaTextProcessor/README.md

 **writeToBlock(block_reference, string)** - append text to text block.
 Often used with getMarkedBlock()

-**registerGenerateLineInfoCallback(callback(lineIndex, filePath))** - this function allows to register callback that can return some string that will be used to generate #line directives for compilers or assemblers in case if line numbering goes out of sync because lua text blocks have been removed.
+**registerGenerateLineInfoCallback(callback(lineIndex, filePath))** - this function allows to register callback that can return some string that will be used to generate #line directives for compilers or assemblers in case if line numbering goes out of sync(for example when lua text blocks have been removed).
 Example:
   ```lua
 <?lua
 	registerGenerateLineInfoCallback(function(lineIndex, filePath)